 JVET-V0133 AHG8: Content Adaptive Transform Precision for High Bit Depth Coding [K. Naser, F. Galpin, F. Le Léannec, P. De Lagrange (InterDigital)]

 The intermediate transform coefficient precision is fixed to 16 bit signed representation in VVC.
 Therefore, a pre-computed down-shift is performed after inverse quantization and inverse transform in order to avoid exceeding the 16 bit buffer.
 It is argued that this down-shift is too conservative as the prediction mechanism results in low magnitude residuals.
 For High Bit-Depth coding, the down-shift is increased to ensure 16 bit representation, which further decreases the quality of the inverse transformed coefficients.
 This contribution proposes to adaptively assign the down-shift according the contents.

+It is proposed to adaptively assign the downshifts in the scaling process for transform coefficients (clause 8.7.3 of VVC) and in the transformation process for scaled transform coefficients (clause 8.7.4 of VVC) by examining the coefficients values of upon dequantization and inverse transform.

 JVET-V0178 AHG8: a combination of JVET-V0059 option 2 and JVET-V0122 for high bit depth and high bit rate extensions [F. Wang, Z. Xie, Y. Yu, H. Yu, D. Wang (OPPO)] [late]